Gluten Free Lemon Brownies

 Instructions

-• Preheat oven to 350F.
-Line a 8×8-inch square metal baking dish with parchment paper.
+• Preheat and prep pan.
+Preheat your oven to 350°F. Line an 8×8-inch square metal baking pan with parchment paper, leaving some overhang on the sides for easy removal.
 Set aside.

-• Add the eggs, lemon juice, lemon extract, and salt to the butter mixture.
-Mix until combined.
+• Add the wet ingredients.
+Add 2 (100 g) large eggs, 2 tablespoons (30 g) fresh lemon juice, ¾ teaspoon lemon extract, and 1 teaspoon salt to the butter mixture.
+Whisk until the mixture is smooth and well combined, about 1 minute.

 Notes